 While chimera cats are not super rare, they don’t occur as commonly as some say they do.
 New Republic shares some details on these two-faced felines that easily captivate the attention of cat lovers worldwide:

 “A chimera … is a composite individual that was made up of cells from at least two different original embryos.
 If they fuse together early enough, they will become a single organism whose genetic input is from two completely different individuals.
 In a mosaic, there’s only one individual and it just happens to have different genetic components active in its cells.
 A chimera would be a much more unusual and unlikely event.”

 Basepaws shares that a chimera was once “portrayed as a lion with a goat rising from its back with a snake for its tail”, and was thought to be a fire-breathing monster creature with three heads.
-Thankfully in the feline sense of the word, a chimera has a much different meaning from the scary mental image it was associated with from Greek mythology.
+Thankfully in the feline sense of the word, a chimera has a much different meaning.
+It’s not the scary mental image it was associated with from Greek mythology.

 Want to keep up with this two-faced beauty on social media?
 You can find Quimera on Instagram here; on Facebook here.